nextcloud/desktop/doc/troubleshooting.rst

 ===============

 :All of my desktop clients fail to connect to ownCloud:
   Verify that you can log on to ownClouds WebDAV server.
-Assume your ownCloud instance is installed at ``http://yourserver.com/owncloud``, type ``http://yourserver.com/owncloud/remote.php/webdav`` into your browsers address bar.
+Assuming your ownCloud instance is installed at ``http://yourserver.com/owncloud``, type ``http://yourserver.com/owncloud/remote.php/webdav`` into your browsers address bar.